willingc/pep-communication/outline-pep-9999.rst

 =======

-As we move toward Python 2 retirement and issue tracking workflow upgrades, it makes sense to prefer mailing lists in many cases.
-We also recognize the benefits of more collaborative tools such as Discourse and Zulip which may be used for discussions.
-Announcements must be made in mailing lists or GitHub repos; though, announcments can be mirrored in Discourse and Zulip if desired.
+As we move toward Python 2 retirement and issue tracking workflow upgrades, effective communication will be crucial.
+It makes sense to prefer mailing lists for announcements in many cases.
+Announcements must be made in mailing lists or GitHub repos; though, announcements can be mirrored in Discourse and Zulip if desired.

+For discussions, greater flexibility to allow collaborative tools, such as Discourse and Zulip, offers benefits beyond text-based mailing lists.
+As a courtesy, a developer should post an informational mail message on python-dev indicating that important discussion on a specific topic (PEP, PR, issue, etc.) is occuring on Discourse or Zulip.
+The recommendation would be to follow each mode of communication and checking them as frequently as needed for a particular topic.

 Resources
 =========